adrianvalenz/mugenruby/src/_posts/2023-02-03-multi-environment-rails-credentials.md

 - Rails 5.2 adds a feature called `credentials` to replace their prior solution call `secrets`
 - Rails 6 added support for multi environment credentials
 - To encrypt/decrypt credential files, Rails look for a `config/master.key` file or an environment variable named `RAILS_MASTER_KEY` with the value of the key found in the `config/master.key` file
 - `.dig` allows to to chain keys in a Hash to extract the value last nested key.
-If any of the keys in the sequence are not found, it returns `nil` instaead of a `NoMethodError` like you would if you chained calls to the `[]` operator.
+If any of the keys in the sequence are not found, it returns `nil` instaead of a `NoMethodError` like you would if you chained calls to the `[]` operator or `.fetch` method
--
+- Rails looks first for `RAILS_MASTER_KEY` env variable, then an environment specific credentials file (`config/credentials/development.key`), then finally the global master key (`config/master.key`)